TheBB/evil-indent-plus/README.md

 ## Usage

 Simply install the package.
 You should not have to load it explicitly, whether before or after evil loads.
+So long as the autoloads are handled, it will work.

 ## Differences from evil-indent-textobject